rusucosmin/courses/graphs/README.md

 #Exam

 ##Minimum cost walk by dynamic programming
+- Find minimum cost walk in presence of negative cost edges (but no negative cost cycles).
+- Note: if there is a negative cost cycle that can be inserted into the walk from start to end, then there is no minimum cost walk - by repeating the cycle, we can obtain walks of cost as small as we want
+- Let s = starting vertex, t = ending (target) vertex.
 - Let `dp[k][x] = the minimum cost walk of at most k edges from s to x`
 - So `dp[0][s] = 0` and `dp[0][x] = oo for every x != s`
 - `dp[k][x] = min({dp[k - 1][y] | (y, x) is an edges in the Graph)`